entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character 379 in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Zhu & Yu (2002, char.
+> - Clement *et al.* (2024): "Zhu & Yu (2002, char.
 107) and Friedman (2007, char.
 93) used the presence of the fenestra ventralis (or ventrolateralis) as well as the common ventral fenestra for anterior and posterior nostrils to investigate sarcopterygian interrelationships."

 > - The coding of *Qujingodus* is ?.

 160. Tectum orbitale, size of: narrow (0), extensive (1)
-> Clement *et al.* (in review), Character 160.
+> Clement *et al.* (2024), Character 160.

 > - Character XX in 'early gnathostome phylogeny dataset'.